-A maximum of 6 credit hours from a previous undergraduate or graduate degree may overlap with the credits required for the academic certificate.
+A maximum of 6 credit hours of the graduate degree may overlap with the credits required for the academic certificate.

 II.
 Enrollment

 A. Projected enrollment

 We have no experience with these certificates, so we can only guess at the number of students who might be interested, potentially 10-20 per year